eapache/go-resiliency/deadline/README.md

 dl := deadline.New(1 * time.Second)

 err := dl.Run(func(stopper <-chan struct{}) error {
-	// do something possibly slow
+	// do something potentially slow
-	// check stopper function and give up if timed out return nil
+	// give up when the `stopper` channel is closed (indicating a time-out) return nil
 })